-- Use the UP and DOWN buttons, as necessary, to highlight Select Language in the Menu, then press the ENTER button. - The Select Language screen displays. - The currently selected display Language is highlighted. - Press the UP or DOWN button, as necessary, to highlight the desired display language. - When the desired display language is highlighted, press the ENTER button to save your changes and return to the Menu (shown in the selected display language).
+- - The Select Language screen displays. - The currently selected display Language is highlighted. - 3.
+When the desired display language is highlighted, press the ENTER ⊕ button to save your changes and return to the Menu (shown in the selected display language).

 Setting the Unit of Measurement